 The duration of the dormant phases of volcanoes cannot yet be predicted.
 Most, but not all, colossal volcanic eruptions (VEI-7 and -8) are to be expected where an oceanic plate moves above or below a continental plate (subduction zones).

-Careful societal preparation for these very large, albeit very rare, volcanic eruptions is at least as important as for the many smaller eruptions that occur, according to the urgent appeal of experts.
+Careful societal preparation for these very large, albeit very rare, volcanic eruptions is at least as important as for the many smaller eruptions that occur, according to the urgent appeal of experts (Newhall et al., 2018).
 Our dependence on satellite data is so immense that volcanologists strongly advise us to investigate in detail how volcanic ash in the atmosphere and changes in atmospheric humidity affect the signals from our many GPS systems.